 Or just enter the amount of Bitcoin to exchange and click Exchange.
 You will be automatically redirected to the wallet filling page:

-By now, you will have an idea of what is Nexus and how you can swap it via Swapzone.
+By now, you will have an idea of what is Nexus and how Nexus swap works on Swapzone.
 The Nexus coin wants to bring a change to the way we view cryptocurrency and the internet as a whole.
 NXS is on to something here and we are to see how it will play out.